ArduPilot/ardupilot_wiki/copter/source/docs/heliquads.rst

     :target: ../_images/heliquad-pixhawk.png
     :width: 500px

-- each servo should be connected using the same outputs that would be used for motors on a regular multicopter (:ref:`see order here <connect-escs-and-motors3>`)
+- each servo should be connected using the same outputs that would be used for motors on a regular multicopter (:ref:`see order here <connect-escs-and-motors>`)
 - the motor's ESC should be connected to the flight controller's channel 8 output
 - :ref:`traditional helicopter firmware <traditional-helicopters>` should be loaded onto the vehicle.